Links on Android Authority may earn us a commission. Learn more.

 Neutral density filters stop light from reaching the sensor.
-These are used to achieve a longer shutter speed or wider aperture when there is too much light available.
+These are used to achieve a longer shutter speed or wider aperture when too much light is available.
 Think of ND filters as sunglasses for your camera.
 It’s just dark glass.
 They usually look much like the circular polarizer above, but the Rangers ND Filter Kit is a one-size-fits-all alternative that doesn’t break the bank.

-Giottos Rocket Air Blaster
+Giottos AA1900 Rocket Air Blaster

-Fstopa White Balance Cards
+Anwenk White Balance Cards

 Cameras do a pretty good job measuring white balance, but they can get things wrong from time to time.
 This is when you go into your camera’s settings and manually adjust a custom white balance.
-Your camera will read color data from an image of these cards and adjust white balance accordingly.
+Your camera will read color data from an image of these cards and adjust the white balance accordingly.
 It’s a must in every list of essentials for photographers.